alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 In general, weird, strange, or obscure clues tend to indicate that there's a very specific reason that clue *had* to be weird, strange, or obscure, and you should consider what that reason is.
 For example, I once wrote a puzzle where I needed to clue [EOGANACHTA](https://en.wikipedia.org/wiki/E%C3%B3ganachta), which was a travesty, but it was the most reasonable option that fit the letter constraints I needed.
-A sharp-eyed solver that got that clue should be immediately suspicious that future extraction will be based on syntax rather than semantics.
+A sharp-eyed solver that got that clue should be immediately suspicious that future extraction will be based on the letters used rather than its meaning.

-To give a non-puzzle example, in the board game Codenames, you are trying to clue words for your team and not the opposing team.
+To give a non-puzzle example, in the board game *Codenames*, you are trying to clue words for your team and not the opposing team.
 If I get a clue like "TOMATO: 2", and see RED and FRUIT on the board, I'll mention RED and FRUIT fits, but I'll also start wondering why we got "TOMATO" as a clue instead of a more typical red fruit like APPLE, CHERRY, or STRAWBERRY.
 Perhaps